openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 * Encryption of assertions passed through the front or back channel MUST be offered by identity providers and MAY be used by applications.
 * Pairwise identifiers to prevent correlation of the user's activities across multiple RPs MUST be offered by identity providers and MAY be used by applications.

+* (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/93)
+* Subject identifiers may not be globally unique in the absence of additional information.
+To ensure subject identifier uniqueness RP's MUST use both the subject identifier and a tenant identifier to create globally unique subjects that are bound to the tenant.

 # Security Considerations

 TODO Security